GPrev/GPrev.github.io/content/project-overview/Pokemblem.md

 ---
 title: Pokemblem
-description: This project is a game inspired by Pokemon and FIre Emblem.
+description: This project is a game inspired by Pokemon and Fire Emblem.
 It is a tactical RPG, played on an orthogonal grid.
 A first level, complete with cutscenes and a tutorial, was developed.
 icon: MonoGame_Logo.png
 alt: Pokemblem
 date: 2017